urosolia/LMPC/README.md

 # LMPC Examples

-This repo collects a few LMPC examples.
+This repo collects few LMPC examples.
 In particular we implemented:
 - The linear LMPC to solve the constrainted linear quadratic regulator (folder LinearMPC)
 - The nonlinear LMPC to solve nonlinear constrainted minimum time problems and simple racing problems (folder Nonlinear LMPC).
 - The decentralized nonlinaer LMPC for cooperative control of dinamically decoupled systems coupled by feasibility constraints (folder CoopLMPC)